FindByColor/color-library/docs/data-definitions.md

 `harmony`
 ---

-> Harmonies are precalculated complimentary colors using color science.
-These use predefined rotations around a color wheel to create color combination.
-Properties ending in `CW` mean there was a Clockwise rotation applied.  `CCW` means a Counter Clockwise rotation was applied.
+> Harmonies are precalculated complementary colors using color science.
+These use predefined rotations around a color wheel to create color combinations.
+Properties ending in `CW` indicate a Clockwise rotation applied, and' CCW` means a Counter Clockwise rotation.

 Property                        | Degrees                         | Example
 --------------------------------|---------------------------------|----------------------